kev197/rutgers_igvc/README.md

 ## Running the Simulation

-_Warning: Display.launch will not properly launch the gazebo world without the necessary my_ground_plane gazebo model placed in the /.gazebo/models folder.
-This is a separate folder not part of this repository._
+Go to the user's directory and put the necessary models in the .gazebo/models folder.

 To run the simulation, use the command